 Digital platforms are increasingly relevant and continue to receive attention from scholars and practitioners.
-A key aspect that gained the interest of researchers is the role of the platform owner and how its dominant position can negatively influence the ecosystem of actors involved in the platform.
+A key aspect that gained the interest of researchers is the role of the platform provider and how its dominant position can negatively influence the ecosystem of actors involved in the platform.
 However, a new technology that emerged in the last years could change the role of the platform provider: blockchain.
-We explore how blockchain could allow firms to collaborate by making joint investments in shared infrastructure without assigning market power to a platform operator and if this can reconfigure the role of the platform owner.
-The paper is based on a single, exploratory case study through which we have analyzed the Spunta Banca project and the ABILabChain, a blockchain platform promoted by the Italian banking association that is now live with the participation of almost the entire Italian banking system.
+We explore how blockchain could allow firms to collaborate by making joint investments in shared infrastructure without assigning market power to a platform operator and if this can reconfigure the role of the platform provider.
+The paper is based on a single, exploratory case study through which we have analyzed the Spunta Banca project, a blockchain platform promoted by the Italian banking association that is now live with the participation of almost the entire Italian banking system.
 Our work describes the process that brought to the creation of the blockchain platform, from prototypes to pilots and live deployment.
-We describe how the ABILabChain decentralized platform is created discussing the role of ABI Lab in the creation of the platform.
+We describe how the Spunta Banca decentralized platform is created discussing the role of ABI Lab as a platform leader.